-- Evaluated customer attrition estimates as compared to historical attrition rates experienced at comparable operations owned by the Group; - Involved our valuation specialists to assess the valuation methodology applied to estimate customer relationship intangible assets, and the various inputs utilized to determine the attrition rate and discount rate by referencing current industry, economic, and comparable Group information as well as Group and cash-flow specific risk premiums. - Performed a sensitivity analysis on the discount rate and attrition rate to evaluate its impact on the fair value ascribed. - Involved our valuation specialists to evaluate the Group's fair value estimate models for property, plant and equipment, and to evaluate the useful life estimates against third-party studies.
+- Assessed the competence, capabilities, and objectivity of the third-party valuators, when engaged by the Group; - Evaluated customer attrition estimates as compared to historical attrition rates experienced at comparable operations owned by the Group; - Involved our valuation specialists to assess the valuation methodology applied to estimate customer relationship intangible assets, and the various inputs utilized to determine the attrition rate and discount rate by referencing current industry, economic, and comparable Group information as well as Group and cash-flow specific risk premiums. - Performed a sensitivity analysis on the discount rate and attrition rate to evaluate its impact on the fair value ascribed - Involved our valuation specialists to evaluate the Group's fair value estimate models for property, plant and equipment, and to evaluate the useful life estimates against third-party studies.